 Location-based scheduling ensures that all trades have a good flow between their tasks – and that the construction site's zones are used optimally.
 This provides better overview, less waste, and often a shorter construction time.
 V8 Construction is a great example of what this can mean in practice – and of how a collaboration with Exigo can make the difference.

-Kennet from V8 Construction has changed the way he creates schedules.
+Kennet Kruse from V8 Construction has changed the way he creates schedules.
 With location-based scheduling and external support from Exigo, the administrative workload hasbeen significantly reduced, and residential construction projects are now completed ahead of schedule.
 This has happened without increasing the pace onsite – on the contrary, subcontractors experience a more stable and predictable flow.

 The shorter construction time has also reduced the overall operating costs of the construction site.